This post was originally published on the HIMSS blog on May 8, 2015.

 Another investee, iRhythm Technologies, makes an outpatient cardiac monitor.
 Piloted by San Francisco General Hospital, which receives more than 700 outpatient referrals a year to evaluate suspected cardiac arrhythmias, the iRhythm ZIO Patch was shown to reduce the delays in diagnosis that were typical with prolonged Holter monitor studies.
 Not only did the product reduce the time from appointment to report, it also reduced workflow strain experienced by physicians, nurses, and lab technicians.

-Our most recent investment is in Seamless Medical Systems, a company whose software allows patients to enter demographic information, provide clinical history, and complete risk assessments and surveys — all on an iPad at the point of care, eliminating the need for paper forms.
+Our most recent investment is in Seamless Medical Systems (acquired by GetWellNetwork), a company whose software allows patients to enter demographic information, provide clinical history, and complete risk assessments and surveys — all on an iPad at the point of care, eliminating the need for paper forms.
 This improves efficiency and ensures that providers have the correct information, and it leverages the iPad to deliver personalized health education to patients with engaging information on prevention, treatment adherence, and wellness.

 The potential for these companies to disrupt the health care status quo while helping patients get into the system and get what they need clinically moves us toward a more patient-centered delivery system and allows providers to do the work they were trained for.
 I look forward to presenting on June 17 at the upcoming National Healthcare Innovation Summit, organized by HIMSS, and cohosted by AVIA and the Network for Excellence in Health Innovation (NEHI), where I will share more about the start-ups CHCF has invested in and how we have seen these technology and services companies tailor their solutions to address the needs of underserved markets.